-Sight and sound separation - Located or arranged to prevent physical, visual, or auditory contact.
+Sight and sound separation - Located or arranged to prevent physical, visual, or auditory contact that is more than brief or inadvertent.

 Status offender - A juvenile suspected of committing a criminal violation of the law that would not be a criminal violation but for the age of the offender.
 Examples may include running away, underage possession of tobacco, curfew violation, and truancy.
 A juvenile in custody on a court order or warrant based upon a status offense is also a status offender.
 This includes the habitually disobedient or truant juvenile under Welfare and Institutions Code § 601 and any juvenile suspected of an offense that would not subject an adult to arrest (e.g., fine-only offense).